bridging-the-gap/bridging-the-gap.github.io/index.md

 Our second project board, M2, can be found [here](https://github.com/bridging-the-gap/bridging-the-gap/projects/2).

+Our third project board, M3, can be found [here](https://github.com/bridging-the-gap/bridging-the-gap/projects/3).

 ### Approach

 Instead of sending out announcements each year, a company can create a page in the site that lists: